-In order to apply a quantitative NDT and to take credit of fracture mechanics the reliability of the NDTtechniques has to be improved.
-Concerning UT phased array techniques provide a flexible tool to perform a high speed multiple angle inspection which will result in better detectability and sizing accuracy.
+In order to apply a quantitative NDT and to take credit of fracture mechanics the reliability of the NDT-techniques has to be improved.
 The sampling phased array approach overcomes some drawbacks of the conventional phased array technology, enhances the inspection speed and allows a better inspection of near surface zones.